Coatings for turbine blades

 Hot corrosion occurs from surface reactions with salts deposited from the vapour phase.

-This is of concern, not only because it may modify the carefully designed mechanical properties of the substrate, but also because loss of Al to the substrate reduce the oxidation life of the coating.
+As discussed in the next section, different service conditions result in different degradation mechanisms being predominant.
+In addition to oxidation and hot corrosion, coatings will evolve through diffusion with the substrate alloy, as they are not in thermodynamic equilibrium with the latter.
+This is of concern, not only because it may modify the carefully designed mechanical properties of the substrate, but also because loss of Al to the substrate reduces the oxidation life of the coating.

 Bibliography